Back to Search

 Joe was also a very good axeman with one of his most memorable and treasured success being a win in the 15inch Standing Block Championship at the 1929

 Royal Melbourne Show.
 As well as his chopping skills Joe was renowned for his ability in sharpening and grinding racing axes.
-He was also able to make handles for axes, farming implements and also gun stocks.
+He was also able to make handles for axes, farming implements and gun stocks.

 Jim’s (William James Jr.) expertise was no less than that of his older brothers – with a notable win at Dandenong Show, during the depression, of 100 pounds.
 Jim was very capable & successful in all disciplines of the sport.
 He held the record of 19secs for the 12inch underhand until early 1970.
 He was a willing coach for new axemen & ran training days at his property for them